ietf-wg-privacypass/base-drafts/drafts/draft-davidson-pp-protocol/draft-davidson-pp-protocol.md

 --- abstract

-This document specifies the Privacy Pass protocol for privacy-preserving methods for authorization of clients to servers.
+This document specifies the Privacy Pass protocol for privacy-preserving authorization of clients to servers.
 The privacy requirement is that client re-authorization events cannot be linked to any previous initial authorization.
 Privacy Pass is intended to be used as a performant protocol in the Internet setting.

 --- middle